 On the Upload Batch page, you will then be asked to search for your SIS Collection Export file, which you previously saved on your local network or computer.
-Locate the saved file on your local computer by clicking "Choose File" (shown above) to see your local computer system's directory.
+Locate the saved file on your local computer by clicking "Choose File" (shown above) or Browse... (depending on your browser) to see your local computer system's directory.
 Browse through the files and folders and locate the directory/folder where the batch file is saved.
 Choose the file that you want to upload to KIDS Collection, highlight the file name with your curser, and click "Open" (as shown on the next page).